 If you received a loan under the previous smaller limit, the SBA will reach out you directly via email and provide details about how to request an increase.

 Coronavirus Food Assistance Program 2

-The U.S. Department of Agriculture will provide additional financial assistance to farmers, ranchers and producers impacted by COVID-19 market disruptions.
+The U.S. Department of Agriculture is providing additional financial assistance to farmers, ranchers and producers impacted by COVID-19 market disruptions.

 The original application period for CFAP 2 ended Dec.
 11, 2020.
-But the USDA will reopen CFAP 2 signup for all eligible producers beginning April 5, 2021.
+But the USDA reopened CFAP 2 signup for all eligible producers April 5, 2021.
 A deadline for signup will be announced later.

-The financial assistance will give producers the ability to absorb some of the increased marketing costs associated with the pandemic.
+The financial assistance gives producers the ability to absorb some of the increased marketing costs associated with the pandemic.